nicholasgpuig/cf_ai_cache_optimizer/PROMPTS.md

 How does the onRequest function work?
 Does it trigger on every outbound request the pages makes?
 I want to have different pages call different workers with different paths

+In the workers wrangler config, why do we need an entrypoint for the main parameter?
+In our case where each worker will be called by the pages, will it work to keep main as a random one since we'll never call the worker directly?

+Should we create separate worker files for each endpoint that the index.ts can route to?
+How would we structure that?
+Don't write code.